dasch-swiss/dsp-api/docs/rst/knora-api-server/api_v2/ontology-information.rst

 Similarly, to delete a class along with its properties, the client must first remove the cardinalities from the class, then delete the property definitions, then delete the class definition.

-The API does not allow ontology entities to be modified if they are used in data, except for changes to their ``rdfs:label`` and ``rdfs:comment``.
+One of the main goals of the ontology update API is to ensure that the ontologies it creates are valid and consistent, and that existing data is not invalidated by a change to an ontology.
+Currently the API does not allow ontology entities to be modified if they are used in data, except for changes to their ``rdfs:label`` and ``rdfs:comment``.
 Other changes to ontology entities used in data may be supported in future.

 Creating a New Ontology